Kadal (2013 film): Filming

 "One reason is the film's ability to take a battering—the cameras are so solid and the horizon blows out in digital camerawork, it becomes white and the sea and the sky become one."

 — —Rajiv Menon on the use of 35 mm film camera for Kadal making it one of the last Tamil films to use film stock.

 Keeping principal photography under wraps, the director made the leading duo to undertake a 20-day acting workshop that was conducted by his crew.
 Later, a two-month acting workshop under the mentorship of actress Kalairani was also attended by them.
-The shooting of the film started on 1 March 2012 at Manapad, a sea village in Thoothukudi district.
+The shooting of the film started in early March 2012 at Manapad, a sea village in Thoothukudi district.
 Scenes involving Arvind Swamy and Lakshmi Manchu were shot first.
-In March 2012, in a schedule of five days, certain scenes were shot at Kottayam, Muhamma, backwaters and forts of Kochi in Kerala.
+Later, in a schedule of five days, certain scenes were shot at Kottayam, Muhamma, backwaters and forts of Kochi in Kerala.
 The filming continued in Kerala throughout April 2012.
 A scene featuring the lead actors was shot at a church, created as a set in Tuticorin.
 Scenes were also canned in longest Indian lake Vembanad, Alappuzha.
 In the scenic interiors of Andaman & Nicobar Islands, twenty days filming schedule was completed by end of July 2012.

 In an interview with Times of India in October 2012, Suhasini Mani Ratnam revealed that filming was in its final stages.
 On 31 October 2012, the crew shot the climax of the film in coastal suburbs of Chennai under the weather contrived by Cyclone Nilam.
 On 5 November 2012, the shooting of the film was completed except for a song to be canned in Alappuzha.
 This song schedule and patchwork for the film kicked off on 13 January 2013.
 By second last week of the same month the patch work and re-recording of the background score was completed.
 Post release of theatrical trailer, it was revealed that the filming of ten second osculating scene between lead actors took four hours to complete after several re-takes.
 The director had devoided the technicians and crew from the location to ease the situation for the actors.
 Post filming completions, the cinematographer stated that the film was set in a hard landscape.
 For initial portions of the film the crew created the barren look by emphasising sand colours and muffling vibrancy of costumes.
 Apparently, this was achieved to create an hostile environment in which the lead male character grows.
 Writer Jeyamohan told The Hindu, that the script was "deeply philosophical and spiritual", "but it has been narrated in an entertaining way, complete with songs and captivating frames.
 It is a grand saga..", he added.